-New partnership between IMS Global Learning Consortium and Credential Engine will strengthen standards, facilitate the exchange of information on credentials
+New partnership between 1EdTech Consortium and Credential Engine will strengthen standards, facilitate the exchange of information on credentials

 today announced a partnership designed to advance new interoperability and transparency standards for credentials and institutional data systems.

-Moving forward, IMS Global and Credential Engine will lead the development of new tools to publish information on competencies and add linking to the Credential Registry as an IMS standard for digital credentials.
+Moving forward, 1EdTech and Credential Engine will lead the development of new tools to publish information on competencies and add linking to the Credential Registry as an 1EdTech standard for digital credentials.

 “To tap the full potential of today’s workforce, learners need clear information on the market value of a credential, and that requires us to build out new types of data and technical infrastructure,” said Scott Cheney, executive director of Credential Engine.
 “This new partnership will accelerate the adoption of critical new standards that make the value, requirements, and competencies associated with all credentials more transparent.”

 is a non-profit organization that advances technology to scale and improve educational participation and attainment affordably.
-IMS Global members are leading suppliers, institutions, and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
-IMS Global sponsors the Learning Impact Leadership Institute
+1EdTech members are leading suppliers, institutions, and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
+1EdTech sponsors the Learning Impact Leadership Institute

 ; a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas to help shape the future of educational technology.